kristiehoward/babel-translate-plugin/README.md

 - TODO: Do NOT translate anything outside of a Class Declaration
 - TODO: Add OPT IN translation of functions
+- TODO: Add OPT OUT translation of functions (or string / var)?
 - TODO: Add options for what to call the translate function
 - TODO: Add options for what mode to use - string literals or not